 Praise The Lord and Welcome to The Eliot!

-We encourage you to commit your life to Jesus Christ as your personal Lord and Savior, get Baptized by Immersion, Find a Church Home and Study the Word of God so that you may live a life that clearly witnesses to the world that you are Born Again Christian.
+We Invite You To COMMIT: your life to Jesus Christ as your personal Lord and Savior, get Baptized by Immersion, Find a Church Home and Study the Word of God so that you may live a life that clearly witnesses to the world that you are a Born Again Christian.

-We invite you to join us for one of our vibrant and Spirit Filled Worship Services.
-All Are Welcome.
 Are you discouraged?
 Do you need inspiration?
 Time to make a change?
 Come as You Are!
-Just come prepared to clap, dance, sing and shout and experience the power and presence of God through a dynamic atmosphere of fellowship, praise, teaching and preaching of the Word of God.
+Just come prepared to clap, dance, sing, shout and experience the presence and power of God through a dynamic atmosphere of fellowship, praise, teaching and preaching of the Word.

-We want you to Evolve with us into the absolute best person that God has called you to be!
-Eliot Church, located on the corners of Walnut and Dale Street is built on a foundation of Roxbury Pudding Stone; literally Solid Rock.
-God's Church will always be the cornerstone of faith, service, and hope strength for communities, families and people everywhere.
+God's Church will always be the cornerstone of faith, service, hope and strength for communities, families and people everywhere.
 This Rock IS Jesus!